Publishing Your First Map¶

 In this guide we will publish a simple map of green spaces in and around Sheffield.

-First-off, let’s load the data we wish to publish in QGIS (GreenspaceSite_Sheffield.shp).
+First-off, let’s load the data we wish to publish into QGIS (GreenspaceSite_Sheffield.shp).
 This is subset of the OS Open Greenspace dataset.

 As you can see from the screenshot above, it’s a polygon dataset of green spaces, with columns of interest such as function and distName1.